Aran-Fey/programming-advice/source/readable-code.rst

 1. The code in a function can be easily reused by calling the function.
 2. Functions have names, which help us humans understand what the code in the function does.
-3. Short code is easier to understand than long code, so splitting the program into shorter functions makes it easier to understand.
+3. Short code is easier to understand than long code, so splitting the program into shorter functions makes it easier to comprehend.

 This 3rd point is a very important one.
 Humans have short attention spans.
 Reading 50 lines of code and remembering all the stuff that happens - for example, keeping track of all the variables and their values - is *hard*.
 Reading 5 blocks with 10 lines each tends to be much easier, as long as each of those 5 blocks has a clear purpose.
 And a short block with a clear purpose is exactly what a function should be.